-The Master Trials Revitalizes Zelda Breath Of The Wild
+'The Master Trials' Makes 'Zelda: Breath of the Wild' Completely Different

 I'm surfacing from a few hours fiddling with The Master Trials, the first expansion for Nintendo's The Legend of Zelda: Breath of the Wild for the Switch, to say that it is precisely what you've been waiting for — if what you've been waiting for includes rapturous self-annihilation.

 Not because its new blood-red load screens are sanguine reminders of what you'll be hemorrhaging as you fumble through the starting area.
 Not because anything about the story, quests, mini-games or collectible hunts has changed.
-Not because the new "Trial of the Sword," wherein Link is denuded of his possessions and hurled at gauntlets of foes, is the most compelling reason to spend twenty bucks.
+Not because the new "Trial of the Sword," wherein Link is denuded of his possessions and hurled at gauntlets of foes, is the most compelling reason to spend twenty bucks on this.
 (That $20 buys both the first as well as upcoming second content expansion packs, by the way.)

-The prime reason to reengage director Hidemaro Fujibayashi's masterpiece, is to play the game from the start, rededicating yourself to its challenges, only with every enemy ranked up.
+The prime reason to reengage with director Hidemaro Fujibayashi's masterpiece, is to play the game from the start, rededicating yourself to its challenges, only with every enemy ranked up.

 Read more: 'The Legend of Zelda: Breath of The Wild' Is a Masterpiece